jemraider21/CMSC_405_Project_4/README.md

 1. Node.js

 To run the program:
+1. Run `npm install` in the terminal to install the node dependencies
-1. Run `node server.js` in the terminal
+2. Run `node server.js` in the terminal
-2. In the web browser, go to http://localhost:3000
+3. In the web browser, go to http://localhost:3000
-3. To terminate the program, press `ctrl+c` om the terminal
+4. To terminate the program, press `ctrl+c` om the terminal